andreeahanson/animal-rescue/README.md

 Set Up
 Clone down this repo: https://github.com/turingschool-examples/animal-rescue-api.git.
 Install the dependencies, and start the server.
 It should be running on localhost:3001

-In a new directory, create a brand new frontend for this project using create-react-app.
-Make sure it is running on localhost:3000.